"Before language became a formation of words,

 The years that followed saw more collaboration with Youth, on the EP Ancient Temples and the albums All Is Not Lost, But Where Is It? and All Is Not Lost, All Is Dub (a remixed version of its predecessor), which also featured The Orb.
 2016 saw the release of Wadada, two remix and rarity compilations, and a vinyl re-issue of Acid Tabla with new mixes.
 In 2017 Suns of Arqa performed at the Space Mountain Festival in Spain, and their performance was captured on The Space Mountain Sessions.

-Suns of Arqa have a phenomenal legacy of music having released over 40 albums on Virgin, EMI, Interchill Records, Antler Subway, Red Rhino and their own label Arka Sound.
+Suns of Arqa have a phenomenal legacy of music having released nearly 40 albums on Virgin, EMI, Interchill Records, Antler Subway, Red Rhino and their own label Arka Sound.
 They are a prolific and seminal influence on the World Beat sound with some of the world's most renowned talents contributing to this collective including:

 Guy Called Gerald, UK producers Youth and John Leckie, Greg Hunter, 808 State's Graham Massey, Finley Quaye, Sounds From the Ground, Bryn Jones aka MuslimGauze, Adrian Sherwood, John Cooper-Clarke, the late great Professor Stanley Unwin, Eric Random, new age guru Tim Wheater, Astralasia, Kopeikin, Prince Far-I, The Orb's Alex Patterson, Zion Train, and more recently Gaudi - who mixed SUNS OF ARQA's EP Ancient Temples.